 So since we’re really spending the evening portion of our best Things to Do in Nassau Port itinerary on board Royal Caribbean’s Allure of the Seas, I suggest getting dinner at one of their speciality restaurants.
 They cost more than the meal in the main dining room (which costs nothing), but the food is better and the atmosphere is more fun.

 Since we had fried fish for dinner, why not keep the seafood theme going with dinner at the Japanese restaurant Izumi.
-The sushi here is definitely not traditional, so if you’re a purist don’t come here or your monocle might pop right out of your eye with shock.

 I suggest sampling a couple of different kinds of sushi.
 Start with something raw like the fresh tuna carpaccio with ponzu…